aragon/hack/docs/tutorial.md

 ## More CLI commands

-You can check the '[Using the Aragon CLI](cli-usage.md)' guide for an in-depth description of how all the commands available in the CLI work.
+You can check the '[Using the aragonCLI](cli-usage.md)' guide for an in-depth description of how all the commands available in the CLI work.

 ## Next steps